nebulotico/WTFHideIt/README.md

 - `ReadOnly`: Prevents accidental modification.

 ## ⚠️ Legal Disclaimer
-🔹 This software is provided for educational purposes only.
+🔹 This software is provided for educational purposes only.</br>
-🔹 Misuse may violate operating system security policies.
+🔹 Misuse may violate operating system security policies.</br>
 🔹 Use at your own risk.

 <p align="center">